• Recipes

 Research proves that vitamin C gives the immune system a beneficial boost.
 A vitamin C deficiency causes you to be increasingly susceptible to viruses and infections.

-Being well hydrated keeps the metabolism running smoothly.
-Lemon boosts fiber and citric acid that helps digest food properly, keeping the metabolism operating at top levels.
-This is one of the benefits of lemon water that may also help you lose weight!
+Being well-hydrated keeps the metabolism running smoothly.
+Lemon boosts fiber and citric acid, which helps digest food properly, keeping the metabolism at top levels.
+This is one of the benefits of lemon water, and it may also help you lose weight.
+[5]

 Between the pleasant boost to the metabolism, the killed cravings, and the filling fiber, it's not surprising that drinking lemon water can help you lose weight.
 Plus, lemon's natural diuretic properties help you beat the bloat and lose water weight.
 [6]

-Helps manage diabetes.
+It helps manage diabetes.
 Research suggests that the polyphenols in lemons can help prevent fat from being stored in the abdominal area.
-A reduction in abdominal fat is linked to less insulin resistance and better diabetes management.
+Reducing abdominal fat is linked to less insulin resistance and better diabetes management.
+[10]

 Cough drop manufacturers are onto something when they manufacture honey lemon cough drops.
 Lemon is a natural cough suppressant.
 Half a lemon added to hot water with honey soothes coughs.
 [11]